- Contact Us

 “As a WHNP, I have knowledge and skills to support my primary care counterparts and collaborate with them to provide specialized care that benefits our patients in the long run.
 I am proud to be a WHNP.”

 — Jennifer A. Korkosz, DNP, WHNP-BC, Associate Professor, University of Delaware

 Learn more about job opportunities available to WHNPS by visiting the AANP JobCenter.
 You can filter your search by state, experience level and job type, including full-time positions, part-time positions or internships.
 You can also upload your resume to the JobCenter and let employers find you!

 If you need help navigating the process of finding a job, please check out the JobCenter’s resources.
 The JobCenter is dedicated to helping you prepare for interviews, negotiate your salary and polish your resume.
 AANP also offers tips on becoming certified, finding the right practice setting and staying informed on important health issues at every stage of your NP career.

-If you want to learn more about women’s health, you should complete the Bacterial Vaginosis: A Review of Treatment, Recurrence and Disparities and The Impact of Bioidentical Hormones on Women's Health continuing education (CE) activities.
-These 1.0 contact hour CE activities are available free to AANP members at the AANP CE Center.
+If you want to learn more about women’s health, you should complete the Updated Guidelines for HPV Vaccination: Preteens to Adults, Endocrine Therapy for Breast Cancer and The Impact of Bioidentical Hormones on Women's Health continuing education (CE) activities.
+These 1.0-contact-hour CE activities are available free to AANP members at the AANP CE Center.